 There are not many things in life that are tastier than smoked chicken.
 While a lot of meat benefits from being cooked low and slow, smoked chicken is something else.
-When it has spent hours in a smoker, being cooked over flavored wood chips and prepared with a good dry rub and marinade, the taste is unlike anything else.
+The taste is unlike anything else when it has spent hours in a smoker, being cooked over flavored wood chips and prepared with a good dry rub and marinade.

-A good dry rub is essentially just a blend of spices and herbs, mixed together and rubbed onto the surface of a chosen piece of meat prior to being cooked.
+A good dry rub is essentially just a blend of spices and herbs, mixed together and rubbed onto the surface of a chosen piece of meat before being cooked.

-When I use a dry rub, I like to be as liberal as possible.
-Try to cover all areas of the meat, including under the skin (if indeed your meat still has skin on it).
+I like to be as liberal as possible when I use a dry rub.
+Try to cover the entire meat chicken surface, including under the skin (if your meat is skin-on).

 Brush away any excess powder, and move it to your refrigerator.
-My rule for sitting time is at least two hours, although in truth if I have time on my side then I try to leave meat overnight.
-This sitting period allows the salt time to bring out some of the moisture in the chicken, which in turn helps the other rub ingredients dissolve into the flesh of the meat.
+My rule for sitting time is at least two hours, although if I have time on my side, I try to leave meat overnight.
+This sitting period allows the salt time to bring out some of the moisture in the chicken, which helps the other rub ingredients dissolve into the flesh of the meat.
 The longer you allow it to do this, the more flavor will lock into the chicken.

-However the important thing is to find a recipe that improves the taste of your meat without completely overpowering it.
-I love cayenne pepper as much as the next person, but if I go in too hard with it then it’ll just ruin my chicken.
+However, the important thing is to find a recipe that improves the taste of your meat without completely overpowering it.
+I love cayenne pepper as much as the next person, but it’ll ruin my chicken if I go in too hard with it.

 This recipe should be enough for one whole chicken, or alternatively four regular chicken breast pieces.

-- In a medium sized bowl, combine all the ingredients thoroughly until it’s achieved a fairly consistent mix.
+- In a medium sized bowl, combine all the ingredients thoroughly until it has achieved a fairly consistent mix

 - Apply to chicken.
 Rub thoroughly over all surfaces of the meat.
 If your chicken still has skin on it then rub the mix under the skin well too.

-- Place chicken in the refrigerator and leave for at least two hours, or overnight.
+- Place chicken in the refrigerator and leave for at least 2 hours or overnight